Guide to Video Poker

 At the heart of it all, video poker is fairly similar to slots.
-Both are reel-based games that have pay tables, symbols, jackpots, bonus rounds, and other special features.
-The main difference between slots and video poker is that slots are a game of chance whereas video poker is typically strategy-based.
+Both are reel-based games that have special symbols, pay tables, bonus rounds, jackpots, and other special features.
+However, the difference between video poker and slots lies in the fact that slots are a game of chance whereas video poker typically requires some strategic thinking.

 Did you know that you are 500% more likely to hit a jackpot playing video poker than playing online slots?
 If you’re thinking of leaving online slots in favor of something that’s more rewarding than online slots, look no further than video poker.

 Given its higher player odds and straightforward gameplay, there’s one small catch.
-You’ll need to learn video poker strategy to take full advantage of the excellent odds.
+You’ll need to learn the strategies that can make video poker really pay off.
 If you go by hunches or with your gut, you’ll be forking over boatloads of cash to the casino.

-That’s why we assembled this comprehensive guide to help you learn how to play and win at video poker.
+That’s why we put together this all-encompassing guide to help you learn how to play video poker and win.

 What is Video Poker?

-Essentially, video poker is a five-card draw poker game played on a video slot machine.
+Basically, video poker is five-card draw poker played on a video screen.
 Because of this, you will need to deploy all the skills and strategies that are called for in regular 5-card draw poker.
-In other words, the decisions you make as a player can affect your chances of winning.
+In other words, the choices you make while playing can cause you to win or lose.

-In a video poker game, cards are dealt from a randomly shuffled 52 or 53-card deck.
-Joker’s Wild video poker games are the ones that offer an extra card.
+During video poker, cards are randomly shuffled and dealt from a 52 or 53-card deck.
+A game with 53 cards is Joker’s Wild video poker.
 It is best for well-seasoned players to learn and be able to readily recognize potential combinations.

 For instance, take Jacks or Better, a classic video poker game with an RTP of 99.5% for long-term play.
-Interestingly enough, some variations of Deuces Wild are known to have positive returns, which means RTPs of greater than 100%.
-Said another way, when you play these video poker games over a long period of time, you will get more than 100% in returns in its full-pay version.
+Interestingly, a few Deuces Wild games have a positive return, including RTPs of 100%.
+To put it simply, if you play video poker games long enough, you'll get more than 100% in return.

 The History of Video Poker

-Video poker’s interesting history is closely tied to that of slot machines.
+Interestingly, video poker is historically tied to slot machines.
 In fact, the very first video poker machines existed as early as the 1800s and were referred to as “poker slots.”

 Skill Draw, the first poker machine with a ‘draw feature’ was developed in 1971 by a gaming engineer named Charles Fey.
 All of a sudden, poker machine gameplay shifted from chance to strategy.
-Players could use certain ‘draw’ skills to influence their gambling outcomes.
+Players could devise their own ‘draw’ strategies to sway the outcome.

-That was a true blessing for him because he soon struck a deal with Fortune Coin Company to produce video poker machines at scale.
-In 1979, the two companies jointly produced Draw Poker, the first-ever video poker machine which was unveiled across the United States.
-It was an overnight sensation.
+That was good news for Redds, and he soon signed a deal with Fortune Coin Company to produce his video poker machines.
+In 1979, the Bally's and Fortune Coin Company teamed up to produce Draw Poker.
+This revolutionary video poker machine quickly spread across the country.

-Over the years, video poker made its way everywhere slot machines can be found.
+Without a doubt, video poker machines have grown in popularity and can be found everywhere slot machines are.
 Players can not only find them in casinos, but also airports, adult clubs, bus terminals, pubs, bars, and even bowling alleys.
 This is no coincidence.
 Both types of machines feature reels that are run by a random number generator (RNG) and they don’t require a dealer to be present.

-In 1994, Microgaming beat IGT to taking video poker online.
-It’s hard to find an online or brick-and-mortar casino that doesn’t feature at least a handful of video poker games these days.
+In 1994, Microgaming was the first to take video poker online.
+These days, it’s unlikely you'll find an online or live casino that doesn’t have at least a few video poker games.
 They are some of the most popular and frequently played casino games among players, available on desktop, tablets, and mobile devices.